JoDePe/Cooking-with-Stainless-Steel-Pans/README.md

-# These are XML files with DITA rules about cooking with steel pans.
-The idea came to me after I bought them and spent a week burning food.

-This repository currently, or will contain:
+# DITA Documentation on Cooking with Stainless Steel Pans

+This repository contains XML files following DITA rules related to cooking with stainless steel pans.
+The content was created to address common challenges and provide guidance on stainless steel cookware.
+The idea for this documentation came after a week of burning my own food.

+Currently, this repository includes:
 - One Task topic
 - One Concept topic
 - One Reference topic
 - One Ditamap

+Feel free to explore and contribute.